Pentecostal Sermons and Bible Studies by Pastor Jim Feeney, Ph.D.

 Matthew 13:52 He said to them, “Therefore every teacher of the law who has become a disciple in the kingdom of heaven is like the owner of a house who brings out of his storeroom new treasures as well as old.”

-• Applying this principle to Ephesians 4:11 Bible teachers in this Church Age, I see a need for them to be well familiar with “new treasures as well as old” from the Holy Scriptures.
+• Applying this principle to Ephesians 4:11 teachers of the Word of God in this Church Age, they need to be well familiar with “new treasures as well as old” from the Holy Scriptures.
 They may be led by the Lord into detailed, deeper study of certain specialties — for example, biblical theology, end time study, New Testament, or Old Testament, etc. It's not necessary for effective Bible teachers to be doctoral-level theologians and scholars — some are, many are not.
 But “every teacher” of God's holy Word should have a substantial working familiarity with the entirety of Scripture, 66 books from Genesis to Revelation, “new treasures as well as old.”

 Matthew 7:28-29 When Jesus had finished saying these things, the crowds were amazed at his teaching, because he taught as one who had authority, and not as their teachers of the law.